Othent/KMS-server-new/README.md

 For the SDK, particularly:

-- Remove `data.keyName`.
+- Remove `data.keyName` and add `data.path` instead.

-- Add `data.path` and validate this on the server as well.
-- Stop using `BufferObject` / `LegacyBufferObject` / `LegacyBufferRecord` and instead serialize/send the data as `B64string`.
+- Stop using `BufferObject` / `LegacyBufferObject` / `LegacyBufferRecord` and instead serialize/send all data as `B64string`.

-- Also update the parsing of the responses after the server stops sending that unnecessary `data` property.
+- Also update the parsing of the responses after the server stops sending that unnecessary nested `data` property.